Tsuna-mi/meanjs-template/README.md

 ### Sass ###

 This project uses [Sass](http://sass-lang.com/) as a CSS preprocessor.
-To install Sass, you need Ruby installed.
-From there, to install Sass, run:

-`$ gem install sass`

-We also use a [Sass linter](https://github.com/causes/scss-lint).
+Instead of the Ruby version, this project uses [`node-sass`](https://github.com/sass/node-sass) and builds the Sass automatically via a Grunt task.
+However, we also use a [Sass linter](https://github.com/causes/scss-lint) which requires Ruby.
 To install `scss-lint` run the command:

 `$ gem install scss-lint`